PHI-NETWORK/PHI20/README.md

 Balance Of: It is a predefined function that returns the token balance of the account to the authorized person address

-These are just the basic functions that are the must-haves for creating a Phi20 token on the Binance Smart Chain.
+These are just the basic functions that are the must-haves for creating a Phi20 token on the Phi Smart Chain.
 Other than these, depending on your use-case, there may be a number of functions that also need to be defined for example for staking the token or for the transfer of the token.